brandonmcconnell/tailwindcss-multi/README.md

 I think the next natural step in the evolution of Multi for Tailwind CSS is to refactor the plugin as a vite/postcss plugin, as either a supplementary or alternate version of the current Tailwind plugin.

 This would allow the plugin to…
-* once again use a custom syntax, without quotes
+* once again use a custom syntax, without ever needing quotes
 * split any joined utilities into separate classes before the Tailwind CSS parser processes them

 If such a plugin could effectively split classes used with the `multi` directive, it would radically reduce the compile size of the CSS output, as the Tailwind CSS parser would only process the classes used within the `multi`, not the `multi` itself.